 During the nomination period, you can find the online nomination instructions here.
 Consult the eligibility guidelines first to determine if your candidate is best suited for the Sherman Prize or the Sherman Emerging Leader Prize.

 The exact dates differ from year to year, but the nomination period typically falls during the first few months of each year.
-The 2021 Nomination period will begin on April 5 through June 13.
 Find current nomination information here.

 No. Candidates must be nominated by colleagues, peers, educators, advocates — anyone who can attest to the candidate’s qualifications.
 Self-nominations will not be accepted.